 Much research focuses on early age of first drink.
 Researchers usually call this early onset of drinking.
 (They ignore age at first intoxication.)
-Many report that age at first drink is associated with later drinking problems.
-However, no one knows why this is so.
+Many report that age at first drink is linked with later drinking problems.
+But no one knows why this is true.

 There are two obvious possibilities.
 One is that early onset of drinking somehow causes later problems.
-This assumption leads to policies designed to prevent young people from drinking.
+This assumption leads to policies to prevent young people from having that first drink.

 Researchers examined the link between age at first drink and specific behaviors.
 They were the following.